llvm/circt/docs/RationaleSymbols.md

 space.
 Modules and instances of them are well suited to mlir symbols.
 They are analogous in scoping and structure to functions and call instructions.
-The top-level mlir module or firrtl circuit op define a symbol table and all modules contained define symbols, with instances refering by symbol to their instantiated module.
+The top-level mlir module or firrtl circuit op define a symbol table and all modules contained define symbols, with instances referring by symbol to their instantiated module.

 ## Inner Symbol